Charlie Brooks: All in a Row

 In January 2019, it was announced that Alex Oates's play All in a Row, starring Brooks as Tamora, the mother, was going to be produced by Paul Virides Productions at the Southwark Playhouse.
 The play is based on Oates' ten years of experience caring for severely autistic children and adults, and won the Top Five Play Reading at the Bolton Octagon.
-The play is about the parents of a profoundly autistic eleven year old boy and how they are feeling the night before he is taken to a residential school, when social services feel he needs more support than can be given in their family home.
+The play is about the parents of a profoundly autistic eleven-year-old boy and how they are feeling the night before he is taken to a residential school, when social services feel he needs more support than can be given in their family home.

 Criticisms of the play started to emerge when a video trailer for the production was released showing the autistic character, Laurence, portrayed by a puppet.
 Journalist Frances Ryan, without having seen it, criticised the play by calling it a "grotesque step backwards".
 The National Autistic Society, who initially decided to help the production by providing consultation, reacted to the Twitter furore by releasing a statement saying "while recognising some of the play's strengths, we decided we could not support the play overall due to its portrayal of autism, particularly the use of a puppet to depict the autistic character alone."

 Brooks responded by saying: "I understand people's concerns, but I do urge people to come and see the play first before they judge."
 She also claimed that having a puppet character is essential and that Laurence, the puppet, is very playful.
 During rehearsals, Brooks visited the Queensmill School for autistic children in Shepherd's Bush, talking to the pupils, their teachers and carers.
 Brooks concluded by stating: "This is a story that is rarely told.
 I just hope people will come and see it instead of sitting at home getting angry."

 Other ventures

 Reality television

 She won I'm a Celebrity...Get Me Out of Here! in 2012, beating campmate Ashley Roberts.
-Brooks was "visibly delighted", saying, "[It feels] silly.
-I never imagined this for a million years.
-Everyone's been amazing".

-Brooks also narrates Botched Up Bodies on Channel 5.
+Brooks also narrated Botched Up Bodies on Channel 5.
+In 2025, Brooks is set to appear as a contestant on the seventeenth series of Dancing on Ice.